sysPuyu/ryujinx-games-list/README.md

-# Ryujinx Game Compatibility List
+# Ryujinx NEO Game Compatibility List

 Anyone is free to update or share their results here, with the following requirements:
 - You **must** use an official master/main build with any hacks disabled.
 All mods & cheats of any kind must also be disabled.